opendata-stuttgart/sensors-software/airrohr-firmware/Readme.md

 The unencrypted Access Point for initial configuration will turn itself off after about 10 minutes.
 In order to reactivate please power cycle the board.

+## DHT22 Humidity Reporting

+The DHT22 sensor is originally an Indoor sensor.
+For outdoor use it appears to be rather sensitive to water condensation after 100% rel.Humidity that keep it for very long time (sometimes forever) at 99.9% value.
+Also it appears to be sensitive to high UV light, which tends to cause the sensor to crash until hard power-loss restarted.

+Better experiences have been made with a BME280 or SHT3x sensor, so consider those instead.

 ## Debug via USB-Serial

 Connecting/Powering via a computer USB will provide USB serial with the settings 9600 baud 8N1.